UK registered businesses can apply for a share of up to £2.5 million to carry out industry led civil aerospace collaborative R&D projects.

 Subcontractors are allowed in this competition.

-The ATI programme allocated up to £2.5 million to fund innovation projects in this competition.
+The ATI programme has allocated up to £2.5 million to fund innovation projects in this competition.

 For industrial research projects, you could get funding for your eligible project costs of: